geopython/pygeometa/doc/MCF_Reference.md

 ## Nesting MCFs

-In the case the user is generating metadata for multiple datasets which have common information, it becomes efficient to nest MCF together. pygeometa allows chaining MCFs to inherit values from other MCFs.
+In the case where the user is generating metadata for multiple datasets which have common information, it becomes efficient to nest MCF together. pygeometa allows chaining MCFs to inherit values from other MCFs.
 Example: multiple datasets MCFs can refer a single MCF that contain contact information common to all those datasets.

 To use MCF nesting:
 * At the top of any section of a MCF add `base_mcf: foo.yml`